elixir-europe/infectious-diseases-toolkit/human-biomolecular-data/data-sources.md

 Despite the growing amount of infectious disease data stored in various sources, finding and analyzing this data can be challenging for the scientific community.
 There is a clear need for a user-friendly and efficient way to discover and analyse this data.

 - **Data sharing platforms**: Access to data sharing platforms can facilitate the discovery and sharing of biomolecular data related to infectious diseases.
-Such as the [Covid19 Data Portal](https://www.covid19dataportal.org/).
+Such as the {% tool "covid-19-data-portal" %}.
 - **Data privacy and security**: Privacy and security protocols must be in place to protect sensitive biomolecular data from unauthorised access.
 - **National regulations**: Taking into account the National regulations and the General Data Protection Regulation ([GDPR](https://gdpr-info.eu/)) rules.
 - **Data quality**: High-quality biomolecular data is critical for accurate disease surveillance, diagnosis, and analysis.
 Efforts should be made to ensure that data quality is maintained throughout the data lifecycle.
 See [Human biomolecular data - Quality control](https://www.infectious-diseases-toolkit.org/human-biomolecular-data/quality-control) page.